Build AI Agent Search with Cloudflare AI Search

 Setup and Namespace Configuration

-AI Search integrates directly with Cloudflare Workers, the Wrangler CLI, and the new Agents SDK preview known as Project Think.
+AI Search integrates directly with Cloudflare Workers, the Wrangler CLI, and the Agents SDK.
 The service relies on a specific binding system to manage access and permissions.

 You connect your application using the ai_search_namespaces binding.
 This dynamic binding allows your code to create, list, and delete search instances on the fly.

-This approach replaces the previous env.AI.autorag() API used during the early development phase.
-If you are migrating an older project, the legacy AutoRAG binding remains supported through Workers compatibility dates.
+This approach replaces the previous env.AI.autorag() API used when the service was known as AutoRAG.
+If you are migrating an older project, the legacy binding remains supported through Workers compatibility dates.
 You can review the updated wrangler.toml requirements in the official documentation.

 Managing Dynamic Search Instances